patricebeutler/pi-tablet_retropie/README.md

 # pi-tablet_retropie
 Required ressources to install retropie on the pi-tablet.

+## Functions
+This repository contains the install-script and all required files to make retropie work perfectly on the pi-tablet.

+* Overlay for brightness
+* Overlay for volume
+* Switch between lcd and hdmi
+* Custom splashscreen (clean bootup-look)
+* Soft-shutdown by pressing power-button
+* Battery-management

 ## Installation
 * Install RetroPie on your SD-card
 * Connect a keyboard to your Pi